 Throughout the 2024-25 school year, a group of parents, staff, and community members came together to serve on a UCSD Facilities Master Planning Committee.
 Committee members participated in four workshops led by DLR Group in order to review existing facilities, understand current and future challenges, and outline facility planning priorities.
-Priorities include relocating the softball field, construction of a District Administration Office and Maintenance Facility, construction of a high school Career and Technical Education building, and refurbishing the UMS football track and construction of a track around the field.
+Priorities include relocating the softball field (in accordance with the City of Urbandale’s Master Plan for Lions Park), construction of a District Administration Office and Maintenance Facility, construction of a high school Career and Technical Education building, and refurbishing the UMS football track and construction of a track around the field.
 Learn more about facility planning priorities by viewing this article: https://construction.urbandaleschools.com/2025/06/ucsd-facilities-update-master-planning/

 The UCSD Facilities Master Planning Committee identified the following priorities (see link below).
 Please know, as of June 2025, no official decisions have been made as the District is still in the initial information-gathering stage in order to understand the viability of these potential projects and costs associated.
 The District will be discussing financials at an upcoming School Board Meeting (possibly in August).
 As the facility planning process continues, the District will be conducting numerous community meetings in order to share various scenarios and request stakeholder feedback regarding preferences for each scenario.
 Priorities can be found here: https://construction.urbandaleschools.com/2025/06/ucsd-facilities-update-master-planning/